EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Where’s Eric?”
 I saw my gloves on the nightstand.

 “He left saying he had to go with his mother.”
 I see.
-“They left yesterday to TKstartertown.
+“They left yesterday for Barre.”

 “Yesterday?
 What about the magic gate?”
-I needed to quickly get ready.
+I needed to get ready quickly.

 “Don’t you worry, we are extending our stay for another night.”